-For the past 10 months, tax planning for millions of Americans has been on hold.
-The reason?
-A whopping 55 tax deductions, tax credits and other tax-saving laws expired Dec.
-31, 2013.
+Tax planning for millions of Americans has been on hold since Jan.
+1. That's when more than 50 tax deductions, tax credits and other tax-saving laws expired.

 Each has a specific end date, typically the conclusion of a tax year.
 For the most part, Congress has extended them year after year.
 That's why the collective bunch is referred to as "extenders."

-Popular individual tax breaks that expired Dec.
-31, 2013
+Popular individual tax breaks that expired Jan.
+1, 2015, and renewal estimates

 Individuals, businesses awaiting action

 Individual filers have seen extenders for years on the various tax forms they file at tax time.
-They range from a few hundred dollars in tax savings for teachers to thousands added to IRS bills of homeowners facing tax on mortgage debt that is written off by the loan holders.
+They range from tax savings of a few hundred dollars for teachers and students to thousands that homeowners otherwise might face in taxes if mortgage debt is written off by loan holders.

-Companies, too, are bemoaning the loss of several business tax breaks at the end of 2013.
-They include the 50 percent bonus depreciation option, a larger Section 179 write-off for some equipment, larger deductions for certain business charitable donations, research and development tax credits, and work opportunity tax credits.
+Business owners also have come to depend on a variety of tax breaks over the years.
+They include a larger Section 179 write-off for some equipment, an additional 50% bonus depreciation option, larger deductions for certain business charitable donations, research and development tax credits, and work opportunity tax credits.